javaee/jms-spec/pages/JMS21.md

   * Older versions of these proposals are [version 1](/jms-spec/pages/JMSListener), [version 2](/jms-spec/pages/JMSListener2), [version 3](/jms-spec/pages/JMSListener3) and [version 4](/jms-spec/pages/JMSListener4)_.
 * The spec lead also made some proposals for [CDI Managed Beans as JMS listeners](/jms-spec/pages/CDIBeansAsJMSListeners).
   * [JMS Listener beans: summary of comments](/jms-spec/pages/CDIListenerBeanComments) summarises and discusses the comments received.
+* The expert group held one face-to-face meeting in October 2015: [JSR 368 Meeting 1 at JavaOne 2015](/jms-spec/pages/JSR368Meeting1).
 * The [JMS 2.1 plan](/jms-spec/pages/JMS21Plan) contains a list of the features that were planned for JMS 2.1.
 * The [JMS 2.1 Planning Long List](/jms-spec/pages/JMSLongList) contains a classified list of all the open issues that were in the JMS issue tracker at the time that JMS 2.1 was being developed.
 This includes many issues that were not expected make it into JMS 2.1.
 * All these issues are also recorded in the [JMS spec issue tracker](https://github.com/javaee/jms-spec/issues).